whatevery1says/we1s-collector/README.md

 # we1s-collector

+The collector is a system for searching, paging, and ingesting article data from new sources (with a current focus on sources from the Lexis-Nexis web-services kit API).
+Its interface to Lexis-Nexis is built on a fork of the Yale DH Lab “lexis-nexis-wsk,” a Python package with convenience wrappers for accessing Lexis Nexis WSK API.

-Utilities for processing queries into collections of news article metadata, with a "bagify" feature to transform article content into word lists.
-Developed for WE1S (WhatEvery1Says) for studying collections of news articles.
+It consists of wrappers and utilities for processing queries into collections of news article metadata, with a "bagify" feature to transform article content into word lists.
+Input may be a comma-delimited lists of query jobs; output is into WE1S schema JSON files (one per article), and may be batch-packaged into zip files.
+It comes with a command line batch-query interface, `searchcmd.py`, and a single-query interface, `search.py`.

+This software was developed for WE1S (WhatEvery1Says) for studying collections of news articles.

 Requires WSK API credentials issued by LexisNexis in order to submit queries.